Kids (and adults) do well if they can.

 Collaborative Problem Solving®

-With Collaborative Problem Solving® we learn to solve problems and teach skills through a relational approach called Plan B. Plan B is a specific structured problem solving conversation we have with the child.
+With Collaborative Problem Solving we learn to solve problems and teach skills through a relational approach called Plan B. Plan B is a specific structured problem-solving conversation we have with the child/youth.
 The Plan B ingredients are:

 • Empathy – clarifying the child’s concern